golemheavy/Node-Word-Guess/README.md

 # Node-Word-Guess
 This is the popular word guessing game "Hangman."
 This application is written in node.js.

-To install it, please clone the repository and then run 'npm install' to install the node module dependencies.
+To install it, please clone the repository and then run `npm install` to install the node module dependencies.

-To run the application, in terminal or your favorite command line environment, change to the directory where the application is installed and invoke from the command line 'node index.js.'
+To run the application, in terminal or your favorite command line environment, change to the directory where the application is installed and invoke from the command line `node index.js.`

 The game allows you to choose a difficulty level when attempting to guess a word.
 "Easy" corresponds to 8 allowed guess attempts before losing.
 Likewise, "Regular" allows up to five incorrect guesses before the user fails the challenge, whereas "Difficult" only provides three chances to guess wrongly.